docusaurus: Breadcrumbs SEO microdata includes invalid values for IDs if no href

 Expected behavior

-No ID gets added in the generated SEO microdata for breadcrumbs without an href
+No ID gets added in the generated SEO microdata for breadcrumbs without an href.

 Actual behavior

-An invalid ID gets added, using the text value from the category breadcrumb, because there’s no href
+An invalid ID gets added, using the text value from the category breadcrumb, because there’s no href to take from.

 Your environment